elliotgoodrich/trimja/README.md

 are affected by the current pull request.
 For example, a pull request updating `README.md` shouldn't need to build and test your entire software!

+**trimja** will reorder commands within the Ninja build file so build commands using affected files are prioritized.
+This means that unsuccessful builds will fail faster, thereby giving quicker feedback to developers.

 For a ready-to-use Github Action see [trimja-action](https://github.com/elliotgoodrich/trimja-action).